nbren12/personal-website/content/post/2021-version-pinning.md

 If you can, choose your dependencies so that you can use the simplest dependency management tools.
-This often means using programming language libraries rather than command line utilities or shell scripts.
+This often means using built-in programming language libraries rather than command line utilities or shell scripts.
 For example, suppose part of your python software project needs to extract files from a tar archive.
 Since most of us are most familiar with the